ciaabcdefg/rps-hardhat/README.md

 Below this, there will be a lot of method declarations.
 We will walk through each of them one-by-one, including its dependencies.

 ### `constructor(uint256 commitTime, uint256 revealTime)`
 This constructor method allows the deployer to specify how long the commit and reveal times are.
-After this duration is over, they will be allowed to withdraw from the game with penalities in some cases.
+After this duration is over, the players will be allowed to withdraw from the game with penalities in some cases.
 This method sets the private variables `_commitTime` and `_revealTime` to the provided values `commitTime` and `revealTime`.
 ```solidity
 // contracts/RPS.sol